Dear Chairwoman DeLauro, Chairman Blunt, Ranking Member Cole, and Ranking Member Murray:

 Funding to the States

 A major contributor to the rising cost of college tuition over the past decade has been sharp reductions in state higher education appropriations.
 When public institutions cannot count on state budgets to cover more of their operating expenses, those costs get passed along to students.
 Given that many states have not had their higher education appropriations and per-student spending return to pre- Great Recession levels, Congress ought to take steps to prevent similar cuts in response to COVID-19.
 We cannot allow this dynamic to deepen the student debt crisis and put further strain on our economy.
 In the next stimulus bill, we urge Congress to give $50 billion in aid to the states earmarked for institutions of higher education, with automatic stabilizer provisions to kick in if the economic crisis deepens and a “maintenance of effort” component to reduce cuts to core operational funding and student aid.
-Aid should also be targeted with a formal that provides great support to lower-resourced institutions such as community colleges and regional public colleges whose enrollment is likely to increase relative to other kinds of institutions.
+Aid should also be targeted with a formula that provides great support to lower-resourced institutions such as community colleges and regional public colleges whose enrollment is likely to increase relative to other kinds of institutions.

 Temporary Relief for Student Loan Borrowers